Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Related Work

-DLinear\cite{zeng2023transformers} was the first to introduce the Channel-Independent strategy for multivariate time series forecasting (the terms "channel" and "variate" are used interchangeably throughout this paper for simplicity).
-Although this approach ignores causal relationships between variables, it achieves significant performance improvements.
-PatchTST\cite{nie2022time} further validated this idea in Transformer-based models, demonstrating that independently processing variables while sharing the same model weights across variables can be highly effective.

-However, RLinear\cite{li2023revisiting} shows that for variables with distinct periodic characteristics, using independent weights for each variable can further enhance performance.
-Subsequent research has focused on finding an optimal balance between weight sharing and weight independence.
-For instance, MLinear\cite{li2023mlinearrethinklinearmodel} dynamically adjusts between Weight Sharing and Weight Independent strategies based on the temporal semantics of different sequences, while CSC\cite{peiwen2023channelindependentstrategyoptimal} reassigns weight-variable mappings during the validation phase to achieve variable clustering.
-Nevertheless, these methods come with limitations.
-MLinear requires calculating both Weight Sharing and Weight Independent outputs before combining them, which increases computational overhead.
-CSC, on the other hand, relies on a strong prior assumption that variables clustered together should share the same weights, which may not hold universally.
+DLinear \cite{zeng2023transformers} introduced the Channel-Independent strategy for multivariate time series forecasting, which, despite ignoring causal relationships, led to notable performance gains.
+PatchTST \cite{nie2022time} further validated this approach in Transformer-based models, showing that independently processing variables while sharing model weights across them can be effective.
+RLinear \cite{li2023revisiting} demonstrated that using independent weights for variables with distinct periodicities can further improve performance.
+Subsequent research has sought an optimal balance between weight sharing and independence.
+MLinear \cite{li2023mlinearrethinklinearmodel} dynamically adjusts strategies based on temporal semantics, while CSC \cite{peiwen2023channelindependentstrategyoptimal} reassigns weight-variable mappings during validation to cluster variables.
+However, MLinear introduces extra computational overhead, and CSC relies on assumptions about weight sharing that may not always hold.